abhi-mohan/AI-POWERED-DEADLOCK-DETECTION/data/Readme.md

 # Deadlock Detection Dataset

 ## 📌 Overview
-This dataset is used for training and testing an AI model to detect deadlocks in a system.
+This dataset is used for training and testing an AI model to detect deadlock in a system.
 It includes resource allocation details for multiple processes.

 ## 📂 Files
 - **`deadlock_dataset.csv`** → Main dataset containing process allocations and available resources.